rihanrazik/DataAnalyst_Tableau-BigQuery_Project/README.md

-# Data Analyst: Project-1   Analyzing Traffic Volume Patterns in Minnesota
+# Data Analyst: Project:   Analyzing Traffic Volume Patterns in Minnesota

 Overview:
 Completed as part of the Google Business Intelligence Professional Certification, this project focuses on analyzing traffic volume patterns in Minnesota.
 The objective is to aid the Minnesota Department of Transportation in making informed infrastructure decisions without causing disruptions to drivers.